VirtoCommerce/vc-internal-automation/webhook-test/readme.md

 Logic App for [vc-module-webhooks](https://github.com/VirtoCommerce/vc-module-webhooks) feature testing.

-QA Specialist connect to Logic App hystory, and can verify that webhook and event work properly in VC.
+QA Specialist connect to Logic App history, and can verify that webhook and event work properly in VC.

 ## Scenario